jschwindt/react-use-search-params-state/README.md

 }
 ```

-When you need to change any of the values, use the set function with a dictionary containing the name of the param and the new value(s):
+When you need to change any of the values, use the set function with an object containing the name of the param and the new value(s):

 ```tsx
 <div>